Indonesia–Vietnam relations: Post-independence

 While informal diplomatic relations originated in the 1940s, formal diplomatic ties was only established following the 1955 Bandung Conference.
 Indonesia established consulate-generals in Hanoi and Saigon on December and September of that year.
-However, the higher diplomatic authority was centralized in Hanoi post under led by Mr. Soedibjo Wirjowerdojo as H.E Consul General as extraordinary and plenipotentiary trusted appointee by President Soekarno.
+However, the higher diplomatic authority was centralized in Hanoi post under led by Mr. Soedibjo Wirjowerdojo as H.E Consul General as extraordinary and plenipotentiary trusted appointee by President Sukarno.
 While initially keeping neutral between the North and South parties, Indonesia's government under Sukarno grew to favor the communist North Vietnam.
 Ho Chi Minh visited Indonesia in 1959 and Sukarno visited back the following year.
 Eventually, on 10 August 1964 an embassy was established in Hanoi, which resulted in severance of diplomatic ties with South Vietnam and closure of the Saigon consulate.
 This embassy was maintained even as Suharto took power.
 On 28 July 1995, Vietnam became the seventh member of ASEAN.
 The bilateral cooperation through ASEAN has been promoted ever since.

 High level visits

-Yudhoyono and Truong Tan Sang in Merdeka Palace, Jakarta, June 27th, 2013.
+President Yudhoyono and President Truong Tan Sang in Merdeka Palace, Jakarta, June 27th, 2013.

 In February 1959, North Vietnamese President Ho Chi Minh visited Indonesia, reciprocated by President Sukarno visit to North Vietnam in June on the same year.
 In November 1990 President Suharto visited Vietnam.
 In April 1994 President Lê Đức Anh visited Indonesia.
 Indonesian President Megawati Sukarnoputri visited Hanoi on 22 August 2001, and also in June 2003, reciprocated by President Trần Đức Lương visit to Jakarta in November 2001.
 Indonesian President Susilo Bambang Yudhoyono visited Hanoi on 28 May 2005.
 On 27 June 2013, Vietnamese President Trương Tấn Sang visited Indonesia and paid a courtesy call to his Indonesian counterpart, Susilo Bambang Yudhoyono, to strengthen bilateral relations and deepen cooperation in key sectors, as well as agreeing to establish a strategic partnership. in December 2022, Vietnamese President Nguyễn Xuân Phúc visit Indonesia to deepen cooperation and finalize the demarcation on both of the Maritime Borders.